trustgraph/trustgraph/README.md

   - Compatible with existing rating schemes (scores, percentages, star ratings, etc)
   - Open Source (MIT licensed)

+> We realized that Trust was the currency of the future.
+Our Trust is the most powerful currency we have, and it is innate to our being.
+When Trust grows, relationships and exchanges become more fluid and common, from social interactions to economic flow.
+Most importantly, when we make the landscape of Trust visible, we can see where we are isolated in islands of belief and also where false sources of information originate.”
+>
+> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&mdash; Adam Apollo

 ![Trust Network Example](https://cdn.rawgit.com/CoMakery/trust-exchange/fee63549abcaa480ee18da207ebab7c45321de84/doc/images/network.png)

 Trust Exchange is a very young codebase, so expect limited functionality, and don't use it in production just yet.